GNOME/gtk/docs/reference/gtk/migrating-4to5.md

 ## GtkStatusbar is going away

-This is an oldfashioned widget that does not do all that much anymore, since it no longer has a resize handle for the window.
+This is an old fashioned widget that does not do all that much any more, since it no longer has a resize handle for the window.

 ## GtkLockButton and GtkVolumeButton are going away